janEntikan/panda3d-docs/programming/tasks-and-events/tasks.rst

 .. only:: python

-   To see the specific timing information for each task when you print taskMgr, add the following line to your Config.prc file::
+   To see the specific timing information for each task when you print task_mgr, add the following line to your Config.prc file::

       task-timer-verbose #t